Today we're discussing scope. Check out the Tutorial tab for learning materials and an instructional video!

 A computeDifference method that finds the maximum absolute difference between any numbers in and stores it in the instance variable.

 You are not responsible for reading any input from stdin.
-The locked Solution class in your editor reads in lines of input; the first line contains , and the second line describes the array.
+The locked Solution class in the editor reads in lines of input.
+The first line contains , the size of the elements array.
+The second line has space-separated integers that describe the array.

 You are not responsible for printing any output; the Solution class will print the value of the instance variable.